 If you’re not ranking for terms that you’d like to be found for, we recommend you write more authoritative website content that is optimized for those keywords and key phrases.
 Similarly, you may also consider re-writing your practice area pages if they’re not ranking for target keywords either.

 SEO is a complex discipline that combines a large number of tools and best practices that are constantly evolving.
-Just because you were on page 1 of Google for the search term “construction accident attorney New York” last month, doesn’t mean you’re position is secured.
+Just because you were on page 1 of Google for the search term “construction accident attorney New York” last month, doesn’t mean your position is secured.

 Too often, law firms focus on creating compelling webinar content and forget to focus on the next step – the follow up.
 It’s important to reach out to registrants and attendees shortly after they attend your virtual event via email.
 Remember that one of the main reasons for lawyers to host webinars is to generate new interest and leads.
 To do that, you need to continue the conversation.